-The Office of Resident Wellness offers accessible counseling/psychotherapy and referral services for currently training Residents and Fellows, addressing a full range of personal and professional concerns.
+The Postgraduate Wellness Office offers accessible counseling/psychotherapy and referral services for currently training Residents and Fellows, addressing a full range of personal and professional concerns.
 This confidential service is free of charge to all trainees.

 Appointments and information can be gained by contacting the Wellness Coordinator, Diana Nuss: firstname.lastname@example.org or (416) 946-3074.

 (Available Monday – Friday.
 Please contact the office for available times)

 As a Wellness Consultant at the PGME Wellness Office, I feel privileged to work with U of T residents and clinical fellows in helping them to navigate personal and professional challenges.
 I engage in individual work with trainees and also create and facilitate workshops and other group training and opportunities on themes related to wellness and performance.